rerun-io/rerun/design/batching.md

     /// Append a cell to an existing row.
     ///
+    /// Returns an error if the cell is not compatible with the row, e.g.:
+    /// - Trying to append a cell which contains neither `0`, `1` or `num_instances`.
+    /// - Trying to append the same component type more than once.
+    /// - Etc.
-    /// Returns an error if the cell is not compatible with the row. pub fn append_cell(&mut self, cell: DataCell) -> Result<()> { /* ... */ }
+    pub fn append_cell(&mut self, cell: DataCell) -> Result<()> { /* ... */ }
 }